Our attorneys handle Camp Lejeune liver cancer and fatty liver disease lawsuits in all 50 states.

 Liver Cancer Camp Lejeune Water Studies

-Camp Lejeune was one of the worst drinking water contamination incidents in U.S. history.
+Camp Lejeune was among the worst drinking water contamination incidents in U.S. history.
 Several public health agencies have spent decades studying how the chemicals in the water may have impacted the long-term health of residents and employees at Lejeune.

 The Agency for Toxic Substances and Disease Registry (ATSDR), a branch of the CDC, has researched and studied water contamination at Camp Lejeune since 1991.
 The ATSDR’s work at Lejeune has yielded historical modeling of the estimated contamination levels in the Lejeune water systems over the previous four decades.

 Over the years, the contamination modeling data developed by the ATSDR has enabled several epidemiologic studies on individuals exposed to the Lejeune water.
-These studies have identified a host of adverse health outcomes associated with Lejeune, including birth defects, cancer, and other diseases.
+These studies have identified various adverse health outcomes associated with Lejeune, including birth defects, cancer, and other diseases.

 2009 NRC Report